 Indeed, the field of wood waste would not, far from it, to heat all the French with granulated.

-The energy future is made of diversified solutions and especially energy savings!
+The energy future is made up of diversified solutions and especially energy savings!